-Whether you are a good candidate for the Do-It-Yourself or DIY divorce depends on a number of things including what you can afford, the complexity of your case, the length of your marriage, the assets you have accumulated, whether either or both of you own a business and whether you have minor children.
+Whether you are a good candidate for a DIY divorce depends on a number of things including what you can afford, the complexity of your case, the length of your marriage, the assets you have accumulated, whether either or both of you own a business, and whether you have minor children.

 Regardless of your situation, you can handle your own divorce.
 The ideal DIY divorce is one where both husband and wife agree to how everything will be divided in the final settlement.
 Such a case is known as an “uncontested” divorce.
 Even when there are children involved, a DIY divorce can save parties both money and time.

 How long the divorce process takes depends on how quickly the parties agree, however, there are some legal time requirements that must be met: